-We also ran experiments to investigate the tradeoffs of a range of stream allocation policies and faster vs. slower client-side adaptation.
-We transferred the same 260 Gbyte data set from NERSC to UNL.
-Our experiments used 8 job submission nodes at the source site at NERSC, each of which runs SL6 with GPFS backend storage.
+We ran experiments to investigate the tradeoffs of a range of stream allocation policies and faster vs. slower client-side transfer parameter adaptation.
+We transferred the 260 GByte data set from NERSC to UNL.
+Our experiments used 8 job submission nodes at the source site at NERSC, each of which runs SL6 with General Parallel File System (GPFS) backend storage.
 Both NERSC and UNL have 10 Gbps connections to the wide area network, which crosses the ESnet and Internet2 domains.
 The network and resources at both ends are shared with other traffic, which causes performance variations in our results.
-Fig. 6 shows this setup.
+Fig. 4 shows this setup.
+In our study, we assume that the main constrained resource is the shared network; however, in some cases, the end systems could be the performance bottleneck.
+Our algorithm addresses end system performance issues by detecting poor transfer performance and adjusting transfer parameters, which in turn adjusts end system resource usage.

-Figure 6: Experimental testbed setup
+Figure 4.
+Experimental testbed setup

-Table IV shows common parameters for the following experiments that use adaptation or policy-based allocation.
+Table III shows common parameters for the following experiments that use adaptation or policy-based allocation.

-Common Parameters for all Adaptive Experiments Value Maximum total streams between source/destination 128 Number of clients 8 Maximum streams per client 32 Parallel streams per file 4 Adaptation increment/decrement 1 concurrency (4 streams)
+Common Parameters for all Adaptive Experiments Value

+Maximum total streams between source/destination 128

+Number of clients 8

+Maximum streams per client 32

+Parallel streams per file 4

+1

+Adaptation increment/decrement concurrency (4 streams)

-TABLE IV.
+TABLE III.
 COMMON PARAMETERS USED FOR ADAPTIVE EXPERIMENTS

-1.2.3.2.1 Slow Client Side Adaptation
+1.2.3.2 Slow Client Side Adaptation

 First, we isolate the effect of slow client side adaptation.
-Parameters for this experiment are shown in Table V. In this experiment, the PS has no role beyond its initial allocation to each client.
+Parameters for this experiment are shown in Table IV.
+In this experiment, the PS has no role beyond its initial allocation to each client.
 All adaptation takes place on the client side.